algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ```
 - main.c will contain the main loop and the virtual terminal;
 - assembler.h will contain all the functions pertainning to the assembler and the error handling;
-- preprocessor.h will contain all the functions pertainning to the preprocessor;
+- preprocessor.h will contain all the functions pertainning to the preprocessor[^8];
 - processor.h will contain all the functions pertainning to the processor;
 - utils.h will contain some miscellianous functions

 ### Endians

-The program will use little endians[^8], for it is advantageous in processor architecture and we preshot using our program on a real processor and not a virtual one.
+The program will use little endians[^9], for it is advantageous in processor architecture and we preshot using our program on a real processor and not a virtual one.

 ### CISC/RISC

-The program will based itself on the RISC[^9] and not CISK[^10], as a RISC architecture provides less instruction, which in turn allow us to reduce the complexity of the program.
+The program will based itself on the RISC[^10] and not CISK[^11], as a RISC architecture provides less instruction, which in turn allow us to reduce the complexity of the program.

 ### Principles

 #### Libraries

-The only libraries[^11] allowed are the [C standard Libraries](https://en.cppreference.com/w/c/header).
+The only libraries[^12] allowed are the [C standard Libraries](https://en.cppreference.com/w/c/header).

 #### Comments